Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Introduction

 \section{Introduction}

 The totally asymmetric simple exclusion process (TASEP) introduced in~\cite{Spi70} is the most well studied integrable model which can be mapped into a surface growth model in the Kardar--Parisi--Zhang (KPZ) universality class.
 The TASEP is an interacting particle system on the one-dimensional integer lattice $\Z$ where particles with vacant right neighbour jump to the right by one either according to independent Poisson clocks in continuous time or independently with a certain probability in discrete time.
-By the determinantal nature of the correlation functions, the current fluctuations are governed by the Airy processes~\cite{Jo03b,Sas05,BFPS06}.
+By using the underlying determinantal structure, the current fluctuations in TASEP are governed by the Airy processes~\cite{Jo03b,Sas05,BFPS06}.

 The PushTASEP is a long-range version of TASEP introduced in~\cite{Lig80} where the exclusion constraint preventing some particle jumps to happen is replaced by the pushing mechanism which enforces an immediate jump of the particle at the target position further to the right if the target was occupied.
 A two-dimensional stochastic particle system was introduced in~\cite{BF08} whose two different one-dimensional (marginally Markovian) projections are TASEP and PushTASEP.